plainionist/plainionist.github.io/_posts/2018-02-04-Implementing-Clean-Architecture-Scream.md

 Looking into my code base I find code which I want to reuse across the three sub-systems but which are NOT entities, e.g.:

-- I have some functions which compile reusable Html snippets.
+- I have some functions which compile reusable HTML snippets.
 - I have some functions to handle dates and times conversions consistently.
 - I have some code which makes it easier to get the relevant data from TFS.

-I would even cosider such code as "framework extensions".
+I would even consider such code as "framework extensions".
 But if I would put it in the outer most circle, as per the Dependency Rule, I would not be allowed to use it from the "interface adapters" circle where I would need it.

 So I decided to create another central "gateways" assembly for such shared "infrastructural" code, which finally gives my this picture: